“Holiday Hot Toys:” Hit and Misses of 2014

 This prehistoric pet is for children ages 5 and up (although my 4 year old son enjoyed playing with it).
 The toys requires three AAA batteries for the remote control (not included) and it charges with a USB cable (included).
 It takes about an hour to charge and the charge lasts 20 to 30 minutes.
 (Before recharging – you have to let the battery cool down for 10 to 15 minutes).

 Final Word on Zoomer Dino: This toy, an Alpha Mom favorite and Holiday Hot Toy Hot, is a lot like the Zoomer dog but kind of cooler because the dinosaur can be so ferocious.
 If you have a kid who loves dinosaurs, this is fun, interactive holiday gift.
 Just keep that USB cable handy because you will be doing a lot of recharging.
 Last year, Zoomer (the dog version) sold out incredibly quickly so if this of interest, act fast and get your Zoomer Dino ASAP.
-Aside from Amazon, also look for it on Walmart and Target.
+Aside from Amazon, also look for it on Walmart.